Contrasting Novation Companies (NOVC) and Its Competitors

-Novation Companies (OTCMKTS: NOVC) is one of 20 publicly-traded companies in the “Real estate agents & managers” industry, but how does it compare to its rivals?
-We will compare Novation Companies to related companies based on the strength of its analyst recommendations, risk, earnings, valuation, profitability, institutional ownership and dividends.
+Novation Companies (OTCMKTS: NOVC) is one of 20 publicly-traded companies in the “Real estate agents & managers” industry, but how does it contrast to its competitors?
+We will compare Novation Companies to related companies based on the strength of its dividends, risk, analyst recommendations, institutional ownership, valuation, earnings and profitability.

 Profitability

-This table compares Novation Companies and its rivals’ net margins, return on equity and return on assets.
+This table compares Novation Companies and its competitors’ net margins, return on equity and return on assets.

 |Net Margins